Identifying a Problem

 Begin by observing a tension between the way others have understood the text and some aspect of the text that appears to diverge from that understanding.

-Example: In this excerpt from his essay “The Trouble with Wilderness,” William Cronon complicates our common understanding of the idea of “wilderness” as a realm separated from civilization (passage highlighted in light yellow).
-Cronon observes that, in fact, wilderness is a product of civilization (passage highlighted in dark yellow):
+Example: In this excerpt from his essay “The Trouble with Wilderness,” William Cronon complicates our common understanding of the idea of “wilderness” as a realm separated from civilization (passage highlighted in green).
+Cronon observes that, in fact, wilderness is a product of civilization (passage highlighted in yellow):

 The common understanding of wilderness